sodafoundation/architecture-analysis/specs/bali/Multi_OpenStack_Design.md

 ### How Does OpenStack Nova VM Consume OpenSDS Native Volumes

 This example assumes there is an OpenStack deployment and an OpenSDS deployment, and Cinder Compatible API Adapter is configured.
 It describes how to create a volume using OpenSDS CLI and how the volume is attached to a Nova instance in OpenStack.
+This is for use case 2.

 #### Use OpenSDS CLI to Create a Volume